 Japan’s tallest peak, Mt Fuji is appreciated by both locals and travellers from all over the globe and is a treasured icon of Japan.
 This active volcano is located approximately 2 hours southwest of Tokyo.
 Surrounding it are a collection of vibrant spots for travellers to experience its beauty from afar.

 Travellers can view the majestic gargantuan that is Mt Fuji, whilst floating across the calming waters of Lake Ashi, surrounded by lush greenery.
 Alternatively visitors can gain a closer look by travelling up the volcano to the 5th station.
 This station is home to sweeping views of the landscape that Mt Fuji overlooks and provides an up close look at the snowy peak.
 The area is also home to gift shops and food stalls to enjoy.

 An extensive range of day tours are available from Tokyo.
 These guide guests throughout the Fuji district, to the most remarkable spots for you to view its beauty.

-Nikkō National Park, located throughout the mountains north of Tokyo, hides within it serene temples and colourful landscapes waiting to be explored.
+Nikkō National Park is located throughout the mountains north of Tokyo.
+Within the park are serene temples and colourful landscapes waiting to be explored.
 The park is located approximately 3 hours from Tokyo, and is easily accessible through one of the many day tours available.

 The popular Nikkō Tōshō-gū Shrine is a praised destination amongst travellers.
 The shrine was built in 1617, and contains a variety of complex paths and stairways to explore.
 Visitors can also admire the impressive wood carvings scattered throughout the colourful temple.